Timdenders/Colonization-Conquerors/README.md

 - Joshua Murillo (Game Programmer, Audio Engineer)
 - Zachary Thomas (Game Programmer, Technical Writer)

-Link to project repository: https://github.com/Timdenders/Empyria
+Link to project repository: https://github.com/Timdenders/Colonization-Conquerors

 Communication
 - Private: Penn State University – Microsoft Teams, Email, Canvas
-  - Throughout the course of this project’s development, the members of our team will actively communicate with each other about the design and production of the Empyria video game.
+  - Throughout the course of this project’s development, the members of our team will actively communicate with each other about the design and production of the Colonization Conquerors video game.

 #### Product Description:
-Empyria is set to be developed as a turn-based strategy game inspired by the classic Utopia (1982).
+Colonization Conquerors is set to be developed as a turn-based strategy game inspired by the classic Utopia (1982).
 The game revolves around building and creating a civilization, resource management, and competitive gameplay to win matches.
 It aims to blend the nostalgia of Utopia's core gameplay with different visuals, and user experience enhancements.

 Major Features
 - Island Development: